 - Be equipped with overfill protection equipment (e.g. automatic flow shut off device or high-level alarm).

 UST installation involves correctly siting, excavating, assembling, backfilling, and grading the surface.
 Proper UST installation must be done according to a code of practice developed by a nationally recognized association or an independent test laboratory and according to the manufacturer’s instructions.
-When a new UST is brought into use, the owner must submit a UST notification form to EPA that certifies that the installation meets applicable requirements.
+When a new UST is brought into use, the owner must submit an UST notification form to their implementing agency within 30 days that certifies that the installation meets applicable requirements.
+Within 30 days of assuming ownership of a regulated UST, owners must submit a notification of ownership change to their implementing agency.

 Proper corrosion protection needs to be maintained to continuously provide corrosion protection.
-All corrosion protection systems must be tested every three years for proper operation with additional routine inspections required for impressed cathodic protection systems.
+All cathodic protection systems must be tested every three years for proper operation with additional routine inspections required for impressed current cathodic protection systems.

 In addition to the maintenance activities described above, walkthrough inspections of UST systems are also required.
 Generally, the walkthrough inspection must occur once every 30 days to check spill prevention and leak detection equipment with an annual inspection of any containment sumps and hand-held leak detection equipment.